-Because the Mazzer Mini Grinder is able to create a wider variety of grinds, from fine to coarse, I’m only comparing the Mazzer Mini to the Forte AP in this review.
-Comparing the BG to the Mazzer Mini would mean a comparison between one grinder that excels at finely ground coffee meant for espresso machines and another that does well with coarser grounds used for pour-overs, French presses, etc. That would be an apples-to-oranges situation.
+Because the Mazzer Mini Grinder can create a wider variety of grinds, from fine to coarse, I’m only comparing the Mazzer Mini to the Forte AP in this review.
+Comparing the BG to the Mazzer Mini would mean a comparison between one grinder that excels at finely ground coffee meant for espresso machines and another that does well with coarser grounds used for pour-overs, French presses, etc. That would be an apples-to-orange situation.

 - It does more (fine to coarse grinds) than more specialized grinders (AP only, remember).

 - You can grind coffee straight into a portafilter if you’re making espresso.

 - Ceramic burrs make a consistent grind and tend to be cooler than steel burrs.
 They are also great for espresso coffee blends.

 - Dosing by weight or time is possible.

 - The touchscreen looks nice and makes it easy to use.